 For something a little less complex, BBC Good Food has a straightforward frozen banana recipe that only requires some white chocolate, desiccated coconut and dark chocolate buttons.

 This can be a lot of fun and the more creative you can be, the better.
 These don’t need to look the part as the kids will be sticking their hands in without seeing them, they just need to feel, well, gross.

-Cut littles square out for a piece of cardboard, big enough to fit a tiny hand, and then tape some paper or napkin over the hole so they can’t peek inside.
+Cut littles square out for a piece of cardboard, big enough to fit a tiny hand, and then tape some paper or napkins over the hole so they can’t peek inside.
 Set up different bowls at different gaps and label them.
-Broken up jelly can be brains, warm water with some cornflour and red food dye for blood, peeled hard-boiled eggs for eye balls… you get the picture.
+Broken up jelly can be brains, warm water with some cornflour and red food dye for blood, peeled hard-boiled eggs for eyeballs… you get the picture.

 8. Halloween dance party

 There are a ton of child-friendly Halloween playlists in Spotify like this one.
 It’s a great way to keep kids moving while staying inside and the music can really help carry the evening’s theme.